-District manages at least 205,000 trees in Saanich parks, public roadways, and on other municipal property - approximately one-quarter of the trees estimated to exist in the municipality.
-At least another 537,000 trees are estimated to grow on private property or other lands not owned or managed by the District.
+District manages an estimated 205,000 trees in Saanich parks, public roadways, and on other municipal property - approximately one-quarter of the trees estimated to exist in the municipality.
+Another 537,000 trees are estimated to grow on private property or other lands not owned or managed by the District.
 Residents, businesses, organizations, and other groups owning land in Saanich take day-to-day care of these trees.
-Tree counts from LiDAR are low estimates of the number of trees in the District because shorter trees can be concealed by the canopies of taller, larger trees.